h2tc-roboticsx/H2TC/doc/data_file_explanation.md

   * catch: The annotation data for the moment `catch`
     * hand: The grasp mode for catching the object
       * value: `left`, `right` or `both`
-    * hand_vertical: The relative vertical position of the hand(s) of the catcher at the moment `catch_stable`, i.e. when the hand(s) and the object keep relatively stable
+    * hand_vertical: The relative vertical position(s) of the hand(s) of the catcher at the moment `catch_stable`, i.e. when the hand(s) and the object keep relatively stable
-    * hand_horizontal: The relative horizontal position of the hand(s) of the catcher at the moment `catch_stable`
+    * hand_horizontal: The relative horizontal position(s) of the hand(s) of the catcher at the moment `catch_stable`
-    * position: The exact location of the catcher at the moment `catch_touch`, i.e.  when the hand(s) of the catcher first touch(es) the object in the flight)
+    * position: The exact location of the catcher at the moment `catch_touch`, i.e.  when the hand(s) of the catcher first touch(es) the object in  flight
     * time_point_touch: The timestamps and frame indexes of all streams at the moment `catch_touch`
       * stream id
-        * frame: the frame index of the corresponding stream
+        * frame: The frame index of the corresponding stream
-        * timestamp: the UNIX timestamp in nanoseconds of the corresponding stream
+        * timestamp: The UNIX timestamp in nanoseconds of the corresponding stream
-    * time_point_stable: the timestamps of streams  at the moment `catch_stable`
+    * time_point_stable: The timestamps of streams  at the moment `catch_stable`
-      * same data format as the above "time_point_touch"
+      * Same data format as the above "time_point_touch"
 <!-- </details> -->
 <br>